 Once you’ve got an account set up, you can add the Pinterest plugin to your website (this can be done mobile websites too!) via their widget builder.
-There are better details on using the widget builder in this article here.
+There are better details on using the widget builder in this article here or this article here.

 Finally, you can start “pinning” your favourite pictures and articles and share content you like with other members – ideally you want to pin content uploaded in a similar vein to what you usually promote.
 You can also insert keywords, hashtags, and other little details into each pin to help users find your content.

 Before you think to yourself, “Wow, Pinterest sounds great, I’m going to post EVERYTHING from my website on to there!”, stop and really take a better look at your current content.
 If it’s too text-heavy or you don’t see any content worth sharing on Pinterest, don’t force yourself to use the platform.
 It’s important to emphasize that its users are not stupid – they can tell when a company on Pinterest isn’t even remotely passionate or genuine about what they are sharing and using online.
 The same thing goes for any social media platform, really.